GEM-benchmark/NL-Augmenter/filters/universal_bias/README.md

 ## What type of a filter is this?

-This filter is language and topic agnostic, allowing the user to specify the minority and the majority parameters at the object initialisation step, which filter the text corpus.
-Since the filtering parameters are user defined, it may be applied in any language.
+This filter is currently contains lexical seeds for 10 categories () in English, however it can be extended to any language or topic by simple addition of desired entries to `lexicals.json` file in current directoryalong with the text corpus in corresponding language.
 The minority parameter is a potentially underrepresented group, defined with its own set of keywords; the majority parameter is a set of keywords, representing the dominating group.
 The filter returns "True" if the minority group is indeed underrepresented, "False" otherwise.